 A 52-week high level generally works as an indicator for investors as stocks near that level are perceived to be winners.

-More often than not, investors wonder if the high price has made the stock overpriced.
+Notably, investors often wonder if the stock is overpriced considering the high price level.
 While the apprehensions are not absolutely baseless, all stocks hitting a 52-week high are not necessarily overpriced.

 In fact, an investor might miss out on top gainers in an attempt to avoid the steep prices of stocks that are near their 52-week high mark.

 However, a stock can maintain the momentum and keep scaling new highs with time.
 So, one should take a more informed approach to understand if any further upside is left.

 Here we discuss a strategy to find the right stocks.